-We have already seen Microsoft bringing in many services focused on consumers and enterprise in the market that sometimes it becomes difficult for us to keep up with different services on different devices.
-Microsoft launched Windows Phone way back.
-People actually expected a better connection and communication between the mobile device and the PC.
+We have already seen Microsoft bringing in many services focused on consumers and enterprises.
+Sometimes it becomes difficult for us to keep up with different services on different devices.
+Microsoft launched Windows Phone way back – and failed.
+People expected better connection and communication between mobile devices and the PC.
 I am not saying that Microsoft did not do it.
 They did it perfectly.
 The PC and the Phone made a great pair.
 But for a modern smartphone, you need something more.
 This is when the Apps come into the picture.
-A smartphone needs to have a great app support.
-Unlike Google’s Android and Apple’s iOS, Microsoft’s Windows Phone did not get a great support from the developer community.
-I know and I appreciate Microsoft’s efforts to get more developers to build apps for their mobile platform but after various Windows Phone platform reboots, it always lacked far behind the competitors.
-But with the new strategy that comes with new Microsoft CEO, Satya Nadella, Microsoft is moving in a different direction.
+A smartphone needs to have great app support.
+Unlike Google’s Android and Apple’s iOS, Microsoft’s Windows Phone did not get great support from the developer community.
+I know, and I appreciate, Microsoft’s efforts to get more developers to build apps for their mobile platform.
+Still, after various Windows Phone platform reboots, it always lacked far behind the competitors.
+But with the new strategy that comes with the new Microsoft CEO, Satya Nadella, Microsoft is moving in a different direction.
 They call it Mobility of Experience.

 What is Microsoft Graph

 Microsoft Graph works on the principle of the Data Structure named Graph.
 Now, Microsoft defines it as,

 Microsoft Graph is the gateway to data and intelligence in Microsoft 365.
 Microsoft Graph provides a unified programmability model that you can use to take advantage of the tremendous amount of data in Office 365, Enterprise Mobility + Security, and Windows 10.

 Microsoft Graph comes together with the help of various APIs from different product groups inside of Microsoft.
 The following APIs help the Microsoft Graph API to start working:

 - Office 365 Services like SharePoint, OneDrive, Outlook or Exchange, Microsoft Teams, OneNote, Planner, and Excel.